sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/networking-exercises.md

 ```

 ##### Exercise
-The image below shows this network realised using a small home router, a PC and a Raspberry Pi
+The image below shows this network realised using a small home router, a PC and a Raspberry Pi.
+See if you can make sense of the router's configuration.
+This will be very similar to the configuration of your broadband router at home.

 ![alt text](../docs/images/pcVNC2.png "pcVNC2.png")

 ![alt text](../docs/images/trendRouter1.png "trendRouter1.png")

 ![alt text](../docs/images/trendRouter2.png "trendRouter2.png")